Sangean CL-100 Weather Alert Radio Review

 AM/FM and Clock Radio Function.

-Unlike many other dual purpose radios, the digital Sangean CL-100 has very good sound on the AM and FM bands, considering that it only has a single speaker.
+Unlike many other dual purpose radios, the digital Sangean CL-100 weather radio has very good sound on the AM and FM bands, considering that it only has a single speaker.
 It can scan the frequency bands, and up to 5 stations can be preset in both AM and FM.

-It’s equipped with RBDS (RDS) capabilities, so if an FM station in your area is set up for it, you can obtain the accurate time and date, as well as other text messages on the screeen, such as song titles, while listening to the program.
+It’s equipped with RBDS (RDS) capabilities, so if an FM station in your area is set up for it, you can automatically obtain the accurate time and date, as well as other text messages on the screeen, such as song titles, while listening to the program.

 The radio possesses dual alarms, and you have a choice of music or a buzzer (also known as a Human Wake-up System or HWS – I’m not making this up), as well as sleep timer and snooze alarm.
 You can set the radio alarm to wake you with a higher volume than the one you dozed off to when the sleep timer was on.